2014 Toyota Geneva Motor Show: Toyota FV2 - a glimpse of the future

 Toyota's Kirobo and Mirata humanoid communication robots, which incorporate technologies for communication and artificial intelligence, are part of this research project.

-Good to know&bull The FV2's Augmented Reality windshield display supplements computer-generated data with sensory information received from the user's environment.
+&bull The FV2's Augmented Reality windshield display supplements computer-generated data with sensory information received from the user's environment.

 &bull The Toyota Heart Project's 'open innovation' method is a research and development technique that transcends organisational frameworks to gather diverse knowledge and technology.